AdobeDocs/target.en/help/main/c-activities/t-experience-target/t-xt-create/xt-set-metrics.md

 ---
 keywords: experience targeting;xt;metrics;set metrics;goal metric;activity settings;success metric;conversion;revenue;engagement
-description: Learn how to specify metrics in an Adobe [!DNL Target] Experience Targeting activity to determine when a visit is successful, such as Conversion, Revenue, and Engagement.
+description: Learn how to specify metrics in an [!DNL Adobe Target] [!UICONTROL Experience Targeting] activity to determine when a visit is successful, such as [!UICONTROL Conversion], [!UICONTROL Revenue], or [!UICONTROL Engagement].
-title: How Do I Set Goal Metrics in an Experience Targeting Activity?
+title: How Do I Set Goal Metrics in an [!UICONTROL Experience Targeting] Activity?
 feature: Experience Targeting
 exl-id: 16249930-8b9c-441c-bd14-5f32332556d2
 ---
-# Set metrics in Experience Targeting (XT) activities
+# Set metrics in [!UICONTROL Experience Targeting] (XT) activities

 Use metrics in an [!DNL Adobe Target] [!UICONTROL Experience Targeting] (XT) activity to determine when a visit is successful.